django/django/docs/concepts.rst

 * The workers, that listen on all relevant channels and run consumer code when a message is ready.

-This may seem quite simplistic, but that's part of the design; rather than try and have a full asynchronous architecture, we're just introducing a slightly more complex abstraction than that presented by Django views.
+This may seem relatively simplistic, but that's part of the design; rather than try and have a full asynchronous architecture, we're just introducing a slightly more complex abstraction than that presented by Django views.